 However, using mouthwash also comes with several dangers which we are going to discuss below.

 There’s a reason why mouthwash isn’t recommendable for children aged six years old and below.
 That is because accidentally ingesting mouthwash can be a serious health hazard for them since some of them contain toxic chemicals.

 Children are prone to accidentally ingesting anything, and one of those things is mouthwash.
 If ingested by children, it can lead to convulsions and cases like comatose.
 Even children between the ages of six and twelve should still be supervised by an adult when using mouthwash.
 Those children who are below six years old should only use mouthwash under a dentist’s prescription.

 - Make Your Teeth More Sensitive

 Being sensitive is very annoying, it can make your day bad.
-For example, you are thinking about eating an ice cream on a very hot day but your teeth come in contact with a very cold ice cream and suddenly you feel a different kind of pain that you certainly have not experience before.
+For example, you are thinking about eating ice cream on a very hot day but your teeth come in contact with very cold ice cream and suddenly you feel a different kind of pain that you certainly have not experienced before.

 - It Only Masks Bad Breath

 It’s important to remember that mouthwash doesn’t help you with your bad breath.
 The truth is, mouthwash only masks your bad breath.
 So, you should understand that it’s not a good substitute for regular brushing and flossing.

 Depending on how bad your oral health is, mouthwash can never cure halitosis or bad breath.
 That fresh minty effect produced by mouthwash is short-lived.
 After the effects of mouthwash disappears, your bad breath will come back again.
 There is a big difference between treating the condition and simply masking the bad odor coming from your mouth.
 If you have bad breath, you should better discuss it with your dentist to treat the underlying issue.